Skip to content

 For the Nike Free Metcon 5, I think most individuals should be safe going true to size in this shoe.
 Their length runs true to size and they have what I would describe as a medium/neutral width.

-This shoe feels more spacious than its predecessor which I’ve mentioned a few times above, so I think this model will work for a wider range of foot anatomies especially those that found the Free Metcon 4s were too snug.
+This shoe feels more spacious than its predecessor, which I’ve mentioned a few times above.
+Therefore, I think this model will work for a wider range of foot anatomies, especially those who found the Free Metcon 4s too snug.

 If you have additional sizing and fit questions about the Nike Free Metcon 5, drop a comment below or reach out to me personally via Instagram (@jake_boly or @that_fit_friend).